thorsten-l/rpi-photobox/INSTALL.md

 - `raspi-config`

-With Wayland java fullscreen mode does not work.
+With Wayland java fullscreen mode does not work. (black blank screen)

 ### RTC Hardware Clock